 - Selecting sires with increased muscling and a higher muscle score (B muscle score minimum).

 - Retaining females in the breeding herd with good muscularity.

 The ability to visually assess live animals for fat and muscle is an important skill for beef producers as it allows animals to be monitored during the growing and finishing stage to avoid overfat carcases.

 Tools for Producers:

 The BeefSpecs calculator is a tool to manage cattle to meet weight and fat specifications.
 The calculator assists cattle producers to make more accurate management decisions that could increase carcase compliance rates for fatness and weight targets specific to various beef markets.

-The BeefSpecs calculator requires users to input initial live weight, P8 fat depth and frame score (an indication of frame size relative to age), breed type, sex, HGP status and nutrition to define the growth and maturity parameters of cattle while on-farm.
+The BeefSpecs calculator requires users to input the following to define the growth and maturity parameters of cattle while on farm: